0:00

-Behind every purchase is a stack of motivations most founders never see.
 Uncover them, and the path to demand, loyalty, and scale becomes far more predictable than it looks from the shelf.

-What was your intro into CPG?
+What was your first experience in CPG?

 Coming out of law school, I knew I didn’t want to be a lawyer.
 I landed at Sam’s Club working on grocery, building early digital marketing capabilities, managing email and ads, and evaluating CPG brands.